Table of Contents

 Fact – 11

-The animal cells are self-sufficient, i.e. all cells have their own factories, which generate all the essential requirements, which are required for the proper functioning of a cell and its cellular organelles.
+Animal cells also are self-sufficient, i.e. all cells have their own factories, which generate all the essential requirements, which are required for the proper functioning of a cell and its cellular organelles.

 Fact – 12